aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`TableName` (string) [required]**
+  - DynamoDB table name
 - **`Key` (object) [required]**
+  - Primary (and sort) key of the item in question
 - **`AttributesToGet` (array)**
+  - Legacy parameter, use `ProjectionExpression` instead
 - **`ConsistentRead` (boolean)**
+  - Enable strongly consistent reads; by default eventually consistent reads are used
 - **`ExpressionAttributeNames` (object)**
+  - Substitution tokens for attribute names in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
 - **`ProjectionExpression` (string)**
+  - Comma separated string that identifies one or more attributes to retrieve from the table
 - **`ReturnConsumedCapacity` (string)**
+  - Return throughput consumption in response, can be set to one of: `INDEXES`, `TOTAL`, or `NONE`

 ### `ImportTable`